mstksg/inCode/copy/entries/monad-plus-3.md

 specify where journeys fail and end.
 At the end of it all, all trails that have completed the journey are the solution.

+With the List monad, we say "Here is the description of a journey.
+What journeys following this description succeed?"

 So what could this journey be?
 How about we see this journey as the accumulation of moves to a plan?
 We start out with a blank plan ("Do nothing").
 The next step, we add one move to our plan: "Just move the